- The main diversity and inclusion score

 Highlighted drivers of diversity and inclusion

 Each diversity and inclusion driver represents a different element of an organization's efforts to maintain a diverse workforce and has its own distinct set of questions.
-A full list of the drivers of diversity and inclusion is available on the Drivers page within the Analysis section in the left menu.
+A full list of the drivers of diversity and inclusion is available on the Drivers page within the Analysis section.

 After the close of each round, Peakon will determine the drivers that are strengths for a team and will suggest drivers that could be improved.
 For selection criteria, see How priorities and strengths are calculated.